This post may contain affiliate links. Please see my disclosure policy.

 How to Make Blueberry Crumb Cake

 Crumb Topping – To make the crumb topping, stir together flour, sugar, cinnamon, and salt in a small bowl.
 Add melted butter and vanilla, and toss mixture with a fork until crumbly.
 If you like nuts, add 1/2 cup finely chopped pecans or walnuts.
-Chill streusel topping in the refrigerator until ready to use.
+Chill streusel topping in the freezer until ready to use.

 Assembly – Spoon batter into prepared pan and smooth with an offset spatula.
 Tap pan sharply to remove air bubbles.